This document contains the commonly asked questions regarding the Oracle TimesTen In-Memory Database products

 The TimesTen In-Memory database supports standard ODBC and JDBC interfaces, as well as OCI and ADO.NET for applications to connect to the database, using SQL-92 standards.

 No, the application interfaces are the same for both 32-bit and 64-bit applications.
-In order to take advantage of the 64-bit mode, the application will need to be recompiled and linked to the TimesTen 64-bit library.
+In order to take advantage of the 64-bit mode, the application will need to be recompiled in 64-bit mode and linked to the TimesTen 64-bit libraries.

 Applications can be developed using Java, .NET, C, C++, Pro*C and PL/SQL.
 For a list of sample programs, refer to the Oracle TimesTen In-Memory Database Quick Start Guide.

-The Oracle TimesTen in-memory database was designed and optimized to run in the application tier.
+The Oracle TimesTen In-Memory Database was designed and optimized to run in the application tier.
 The database can be directly linked (embedded) with the application for best performance.
 With the TimesTen database embedded with the application, SQL access does not incur any network or IPC overhead.
+Even when running in 'embedded mode', TimesTen still provides full multi-process / multi-threaded access and concurrency control.

 TimesTen In-Memory Database supports the SQL standard.
 To create data structures, use SQL DDL statements e.g. CREATE TABLE, CREATE INDEX, CREATE SEQUENCE, CREATE VIEW, CREATE MATERIALIZED VIEW, CREATE PACKAGE, CREATE PROCEDURE, CREATE FUNCTION, CREATE SYNONYM, ALTER TABLE etc. The same database design techniques that are used for RDBMS can also be used for TimesTen.
 Designing and managing databases in TimesTen is simpler than in a disk-optimized RDBMS, as there is no need to size table extents or to defragment disks.